anthonydirisio/SIEM-Environment/README.md

 ### Skills Learned
 - Advanced understanding of SIEM concepts, configuration, and practical application
-- Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.